robaElshazly/HireIt/README.md

 ## Description of the Project

-This is a ruby on rails two ways marketplace app that allow people to hire their tooles and equipments for people, and  also to hire tools they need from people.
+This is a ruby on rails two ways marketplace app that enables you to hire your tooles and equipments for people, and  also to hire tools you need from people.

 ### Problem definition and purpose